digitranslab/jumpstart/docs/versioned_docs/version-2.18.0/workflows/overview.md

 <div className='badge badge--primary heading-badge' style={{marginBottom:'10px'}}>Available on: Paid plans</div>
 <br/>

-ToolJet Workflows is a visual, node-based platform tailored for data-centric automation tasks.
+JumpStart Workflows is a visual, node-based platform tailored for data-centric automation tasks.
 With its intuitive design, users can create detailed queries across diverse data sources, manage conditional flows, and execute custom JavaScript code while making the processes presentable and easy to manage.

 <div style={{textAlign: 'center'}}>
     <img style={{padding: '10px'}} className="screenshot-full" src="/img/workflows/overview/hero.png" alt="Workflows Preview" />
 </div>

-Whether you're delving into data integration, generating detailed reports, or ensuring rigorous validation, ToolJet Workflows is your go-to solution.
+Whether you're delving into data integration, generating detailed reports, or ensuring rigorous validation, JumpStart Workflows is your go-to solution.

 :::danger
-You're currently exploring the beta version of ToolJet Workflows.
+You're currently exploring the beta version of JumpStart Workflows.
 Please be aware that this version is experimental, and is not recommended for production use at the moment.
 :::

 ## Quickstart Guide

-This introductory guide will help you understand the basics of ToolJet Workflows.
+This introductory guide will help you understand the basics of JumpStart Workflows.
 We'll create a workflow that fetches the sales data from the database, transforms the data using JavaScript and sends an SMS notification to the Sales Manager using Twilio.
-The workflow will also conditionally return a success/failure message that can be used in a ToolJet Application to show a pop-up alert.
+The workflow will also conditionally return a success/failure message that can be used in a JumpStart Application to show a pop-up alert.

 :::info
 All data sources that are configured in **Global Datasources** will be available in Workflows.